maaznonsola/weatherjs/README.md

 # WeatherJS
 * Technology Used: VanillaJS, Bootswatch (CSS Framework)
 * Concept Used: API
-* Used Waether API from https://openweathermap.org/
+* Used Weather API from https://openweathermap.org/